jekyll-one/j1-binder-repo/README.md

 required to run your notebooks like so:

 ```
-# Required Python packages.
-This file is used by pip-compile to generate the
+# Base packages.
+File used by pip-compile to generate the file
-# requirements file "requirements.txt" to create a Binder-compatible repo.
+# requirements.txt to create a Binder-compatible repo.
 #
 # NOTE: This file should list all Python libraries that your notebooks depend
 # ------------------------------------------------------------------------------
 altair==4.2.0
 bokeh==2.4.3
-bqplot==0.12.14
+bqplot==0.11.9
 datascience==0.17.2
 ffmpeg==1.4
 ipython==7.34.0